madjava/my-ckad-journey/README.md

 - 🧨 Be namespace aware, learn to execute tasks with the `-n` or `--namespace=<the namespace>` option when its required else your hard work would be in the wrong place.
 Use the short form preferably.

 - 🧨 When you copy yaml examples from the K8s documentation, be sure to remove what's not needed and make sure you have edited what needs to be edited, e.g. the name of the pod, container names and image, pod labels, port numbers etc. that you may have carried over and which are not relevant to the task at hand.<br><br>If using Vim, practice deleting lines quickly, undoing changes and jumping to the top of the file after you paste snippets in.
 Also note formatting and indentation as it may go out of place after deleting or copy-pasting stuff from the documentation web page.

+- It's ok if your yaml manifest file is not pretty, just make sure the indentations are correct.
+The system that marks it am sure would not mind 😜.
+Don't let formatting eat up your time.

 - Generally tasks around \'*Services & Networking*\', \'*State Persistence*\' and \'*Multi-Container Pods*\' tend to take longer time to complete.
 Not because of complexity but because there's lots of moving parts.<br><br>For example, to mount a volume on a pod you have to first create the `pv` then the `pvc` then the `pod` which has to be mounted on a volume, now imagine it's a multi-pod scenario then there's even more to do.<br><br>Summary, practice doing these task quickly, for persistent volumes there are no imperative commands as at the moment to quickly create template manifest files to build upon, you have to go to the documentation.
 Also if you need to set up ingress or egress amongst services you have to reference the documentation.<br><br>Learn to manage time in such scenarios, have your bookmark ready also.
 You can find what my Chrome bookmarks looked like [here](my-k8s-bookmarks.html.zip)